๐ก️ Thread-Safe Programming in Java: Locks, Atomic Variables & LongAdder

 }

-✅ Better for advanced locking strategies, fair locks, or interruptible waits.
+✅ Better for advanced locking strategies, fairness, or interruptible waits

 3. ๐งช AtomicLong